nandorojo/moti/docs/docs/interactions/use-pressable-transition.md

 ## Performance

 This hook runs on the native thread and triggers zero re-renders.
-That means it's great for performance out-of-the-box.
+Like all things moti, it has great performance out-of-the-box.

 Similar to `useMemo`, you can also pass in a dependency array as the last argument to reduce updates: